 The next day I had plans to meet Charlotte Cole for lunch.
 Charlotte was my UK editor when Never Tell was launched by Ebury Press, Random House.
 She had picked the title and cover, which no doubt had significant influence on my memoir reaching the London Sunday Times bestseller list.
 It was great to meet her, to thank her in person, and to get to know her a bit.
 Cote, the delicious, delightful restaurant where we met was in Covent Garden, the theater district.

 Peter and I met at a café afterward and because we had tickets to The Curious Incident of the Dog in the Night for that evening (Lucky us!
 It was unbelievably great!), we decided to hang out in the theater district for the rest of the afternoon.
 GREAT DECISION.
 We meandered into Saint Paul’s Church at one point only because I wanted to go in and say a prayer for my brother Paul.
-We had no idea that St. Paul’s is known as The Actor’s Church, nor did we know that the amazing Sylvia Young Theater School Choir would be in there singing Lean on Me by Bill Withers.
+We had no idea that St. Paul’s is known as The Actor’s Church, nor did we know that the amazing Sylvia Young Theater School Choir would be in there singing You Can Count on Me by Bruno Mars.
 Again, the choir was rehearsing for a liturgy, but this time the occasion they were preparing to celebrate was the commissioning of theater chaplains – chaplains who are actually assigned to a particular theater; chaplains whose ministry is for them to be available to support anyone in that theater.
 (I sorta wanted to sign up for the Episcopal priesthood right then and there!).

 The liturgy was wonderful.
 I wished that our entire family could have experienced it.
 The opening song was sung by The West End Gospel Choir, an 8-voice adult choir directed by Alex Williams.
 The first reading was done by Janie Dee, who read Gerard Manley Hopkins’ poem, As kingfishers catch fire.
 After The Lord’s Prayer Alice Kowalek of the Royal Ballet School danced a Solo from Solitaire on the altar.
 At the closing The Sylvia Young Theater School Choir sang their Lean on Me.
 Amen and Alleluia!
 We had experienced a great love feast – love for the arts, love for human beings, love for the creative process, love for the process of life, love for the Creator.
 References to God in this liturgy never became gender-specific, which felt refreshing.
 Ever since reading Elizabeth Johnson’s She Who Is: The Mystery of God in Feminist Theological Discourse years ago I’ve become sensitive to these things – even more so since learning that the more patriarchal a system is, the more likely it is that there will be sexual abuse within it.